Rickynunez123/Rickynunez123/README.md

-Hi 👋,
+Hi,

 I am Ricardo from Mexico.
-I am a senior majoring in computer science at Michigan Tech.
-I enjoy solving problems.

-🌱 I’m currently learning how to create different types of Neural Networks and IOS development
+I graduated from Michigan Tech with a bachelor's in CS

-📫 How to reach me rnunezcu@mtu.edu
+How to reach me rnunezcu@mtu.edu